Fuel poverty

 • the median fuel poverty gap of households in fuel poverty is no more than £250 in 2015 prices before adding inflation

-These targets must be achieved within each of the 32 local authority areas and not just in Scotland as a whole.
+These targets must be achieved within each of the 32 local council areas and not just in Scotland as a whole.
 This is to ensure that no part of the country is left behind.

 Fuel poverty definition